PaulStSmith/WorldMapWallpaper/USER_MANUAL.md

 - ✅ Install the main wallpaper application
 - ✅ Install the settings configuration tool
 - ✅ Create Windows scheduled tasks for automatic updates
-- ✅ Register the application with Windows Event Log
 - ✅ Set up the Settings app to start with Windows (minimized to system tray)
 - ✅ Generate your first dynamic wallpaper
 - ✅ Launch the settings interface for initial configuration